Joan I of Navarre: Queen of France

 At the age of 11, Joan married the future Philip IV of France on 16 August 1284, becoming queen consort of France in 1285 a year later.
 Their three surviving sons would all rule as kings of France, in turn, and their only surviving daughter, Isabella, became queen consort of England.

-Joan was described as a success in her role of Queen of France: she secured the succession, she was an efficient mistress of the royal court, a dignified first lady and had a very good relationship with the King.
+Joan was described as a success in her role as Queen of France: she secured the succession, she was an efficient mistress of the royal court, a dignified first lady and had a very good relationship with the King.
 Having grown up together, the couple evidently had a close relationship and Philip is reported to have loved and respected her deeply.
-His emotional dependence on her is suggested as a reason to why she never visited Navarre.
+His emotional dependence on her is suggested as a reason why she never visited Navarre.
 In 1294, Philip appointed her regent of France should his son succeed him being still a minor.
-However, he is not believed to have entrusted her with influence over the affairs of France, unless they involved her own domains Navarre and Champagne.
+However, he is not believed to have entrusted her with influence over the affairs of France unless they involved her own domains Navarre and Champagne.
 She founded the College of Navarre in Paris in 1305.

-Queen of Navarre and Countess of Champagne
+Reign in Navarre and Champagne

 Joan was declared to be of legal majority upon her marriage in 1284, and did homage for Champagne and Brie to her father-in-law in Paris.

 Joan never visited the Kingdom of Navarre, which was ruled in her name by French governors appointed first by her father-in-law and then by her spouse in her name.
 The French governors were extremely unpopular in Navarre and her absence from the country was resented.
-It was the French who were blamed for her absence rather than her, and the loyalty to her was not questioned; rather, it was emphasized in Navarre that it was in fact she rather than the French who was their sovereign.
+It was the French who were blamed for her absence rather than herself, and the loyalty to her was not questioned; rather, it was emphasized in Navarre that it was in fact she rather than the French who was their sovereign.
 From afar, edicts were issued in her name, coins struck in her image, and she gave her protection to chapels and convents.
 She never came closer to Navarre than to Carcassonne in 1300, and her spouse was somewhat blamed for this.

 Joan was much more directly active as countess of Champagne.
 While being a county rather than a kingdom, Champagne was much richer and more strategically important.
 Philip IV appointed her administrators, however, Joan visited Champagne regularly and is recorded to have participated in all duties of a ruling vassal and is not regarded to have been passive but an active independent ruler in this domain.
 In 1297, she raised and led an army against Count Henry III of Bar when he invaded Champagne.
 Philip took no part, and Joan brought the count to prison before joining her husband.
 She also acted in her process against Bishop Guichard of Troyes, whom she accused of having stolen funds from Champagne and her mother by fraud.